 While logically one wouldn’t expect to observe momentum if markets were efficient at processing information, the same could be said of value.
 It strikes me as strange that some investors are so willing to attempt to exploit one manifestation of market inefficiency (that shares may be temporarily undervalued and then ‘revert to mean’) but may be so reluctant to exploit another (that share prices which have risen more in the past will tend to rise more in the future).
-This is despite momentum being easier to measure in principle than value.
+This is despite momentum being far easier to measure than value.

 Why does momentum work?